Who Gets The Money? — 17th annual edition

 “good” charities have the lowest fundraising costs relative to

-humane education has devalued the idea of humane education so much
+the name of humane education has devalued the concept of humane

 Budget vs. assets